dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 ### Registering and Deploying Applications

 The first step in deploying an application to DBOS Cloud is registering it.
-To register an application, run the following command in your application root directory, where `database-name` is the name of a Postgres database instance you've [provisioned](./database-management.md#provisioning-database-instances):
+To register an application, run the following command in your application root directory, where `database-instance-name` is the name of a Postgres database instance you've [provisioned](./database-management.md#provisioning-database-instances):

 ```
-npx dbos-cloud app register -d <database-name>
+npx dbos-cloud app register -d <database-instance-name>
 ```

 Your application is automatically registered under the name in its `package.json`.